apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 2. By overriding the `shouldSubscribe` method
 3. By setting a custom `FetchPolicy`

-You can call your component's [`executeQuery()`](/api/core/interfaces/query/#executequery) method at any time to {%footnoteref 'executeQuery' "if you've previously set a 'cache-only' fetch policy and you want to imperatively issue query over the network, call <code>executeQuery({ fetchPolicy: 'network-only' })</code>"%}immediately{%endfootnoteref%} fetch the query.
+You can call your component's [`executeQuery()`](/api/core/interfaces/query/#executequery) method at any time to {%footnoteref 'executeQuery', "if you've previously set a 'cache-only' fetch policy and you want to imperatively issue query over the network, call
+<code>executeQuery({ fetchPolicy: 'network-only'
+    })</code>"%}immediately{%endfootnoteref%} fetch the query.

 ### No Auto Subscribe